Xometry: History

+Acquisitions

 In July 2018, Xometry acquired MakeTime, a manufacturing platform based in Lexington, Kentucky.

-In January 2019, Xometry acquired Machine Tool & Supply of Jackson, Tennessee and began to offer cutting tools, metal, and other supplies for manufacturers via Xometry Supplies.
+In January 2019, the company acquired Machine Tool & Supply of Jackson, Tennessee and began to offer cutting tools, metal, and other supplies for manufacturers via Xometry Supplies.

-In December 2019, Xometry acquired Shift, a Munich based on-demand manufacturing marketplace, which will now be known as Xometry Europe.
+In December 2019, it acquired Shift, a Munich based on-demand manufacturing marketplace, renamed Xometry Europe.
+The acquisition added 12 countries to the company's roster.

-Xometry has raised about $150 million in venture capital funding.
-Investors include Highland Capital Partners, T. Rowe Price Funds, and Dell Technologies Capital.
-Anticipating an initial public offering in 2021, the company appointed a CFO and added Katharine Weymouth to its board of directors.

-On June 30, 2021, Xometry shares began trading on the Nasdaq Global Select Market under the symbol XMTR.

-In December 2021, Xometry acquired Thomas.
+In December 2021, Xometry acquired the Thomas B2B platform, with a network of over 500,000 commercial and industrial suppliers, and 1.3 million users.